ahmedabdelrahmanalghwalbi/edu-chat/README.md

    ```

 ### Note:
-The project is connected to Firebase services via my email account, but you can easily set up your own Firebase account and replace the configuration files (`google-services.json` and `GoogleService-Info.plist`) to run the app under your own Firebase project.
+The project is connected to Firebase services via my email account, but you can easily set up your own Firebase account and replace the configuration file
+(`google-services.json`) to run the app under your own Firebase project.